yiisoft/di/README.md

 ```

 Searching is done using the longest prefix first and then checking the containers in the order in which they were added.
-In case of Yii contextual containers for the modules are created automatically.
+In the case of Yii contextual containers for the modules are created automatically.

 ## Using service providers

-A service provider is a special class that responsible for binding complex services or groups of dependencies
+A service provider is a special class that is responsible for binding complex
+services or groups of dependencies into the container.
+This includes
-into the container including registering services with its references, event listeners, middleware etc.
+registering services with its references, event listeners, middleware etc.

-All service providers extend the `Yiisoft\Di\Support\ServiceProvider` class and contain a `register` method.
+Service providers extend from `Yiisoft\Di\Support\ServiceProvider` and must
-Within the register method, you should only bind things into the container.
-You should never attempt to
+contain a `register()` method.
+It should only bind things into the container
+and therefore only contain code that is related to this task.
+It should *never*
-implement in a service provider any business logic, functionality related to environment bootstrap,
+implement any business logic or other functionality like environment bootstrap
-functionality that changes DB or anything else than not related to binding things into the container.
+or DB changes.

-To access the container in a service provider you should use `container` field.
-Container being passed
+To access the container in a service provider you should use the `$container` argument.
-to service provider through constructor and saved to `container` field.

-Typical service provider could look like:
+A typical service provider could look like:

 ```php
 use Yiisoft\Di\Container;